Date: 15 September 2015. Stone-Wave Sticks.

 For me however, the Stone-wave bowl was a

 resounding failure.
-I don't need another single purpose item.
+I do not need another single purpose item.
 It

 does heat things well, and with the hole in the lid stuff presumably

-won't boil over.
-Still, there's nothing to particularly recommend
+will not boil over.
+Still, there is nothing to particularly recommend

 the item either.